renatomaia/coutil/doc/manual.md

 Performs an action on channel names, according to the following value of `action`:

-- `"list"`: finds existing channels.
+- `"list"`: checks the existence of the channel.
 - `"reset"`: closes tasks waiting on the channel and frees any resources of the channel.

 The keys of table `names` are the name of the channels the action must be performed on.
-When no extra arguments are provides, all channels are considered.
+When `name` is not provided provided, all channels are considered.

-Returns a table wit
+Returns a table with the name of channels processed.

 ### `system.channel (name)`